 COVID-19 Vaccine & Travel

 The Padnos International Center anticipates that as the vaccine becomes more widely available around the world, more airlines, countries, study abroad providers, and host universities will require students/travelers to be vaccinated against COVID-19.
 Vaccination gives travelers the best chance for full participation in an overseas program.
-Students should review their program information carefully as information related to vaccine requirements may change between now and the start of program.
+Students should review their program information carefully as information related to vaccine requirements may change.

-Many countries are waiting for access to the vaccine.
 Unvaccinated travelers are at a much higher risk of getting COVID-19 and requiring emergency care than travelers who have been vaccinated.
-In addition, unvaccinated travelers are more likely to spread COVID-19 than vaccinated individuals.
-In many countries, medical care, access to medicine, and access to supplies is significantly limited.
 It is necessary for everyone to do their part to minimize the potential negative impact on the host community.
 Students should be fully vaccinated at least 3 weeks prior to departure.

 In addition to the individual health benefits, full vaccination may have additional benefits such as:

-- Less time in quarantine or no need to quarantine upon arrival to your host country
+- Less time in quarantine or no need to quarantine upon arrival to the host country or if you contract COVID-19 while abroad.

 - Vaccinated persons may have greater access to restaurants, museums and other venues within the host country